bazelbuild/starlark/spec.md

-If `s` and `t` are sets, `s.difference(t)` is equivalent to `s - t`; however, note that the `-` operation requires both sides to be sets, while the `difference` method takes arbitrary iterable sequences.
+If `s` and `t` are sets, `s.difference(t)` is equivalent to `s - t`; however, note that the `-` operation requires both sides to be sets, while the `difference` method accepts arbitrary iterable sequences.

 It is permissible to call `difference` without any arguments; this returns a copy of the set `S`.